 What is Viveve Nonsurgical Vaginal Rejuvenation?

-The Viveve nonsurgical vaginal rejuvenation procedure is the only treatment option available today for resolving vaginal laxity, incontinence, and dryness.
-In one easy treatment, the innovative treatment improves laxity or loss of sensation, urge incontinence, stress incontinence, and an overactive bladder.
+The Viveve non-surgical vaginal rejuvenation procedure is the only treatment that addresses vaginal laxity, incontinence, and dryness.
+With only one session, patients notice an improvement in vaginal laxity (or loss of sensation,) urge incontinence, stress incontinence, and an overactive bladder.

 How Does Viveve Work?

-The Viveve treatment uses clinically proven cryogen-cooled monopolar radiofrequency (CMRF) to gently deliver volumetric heating while simultaneously cooling the delicate surface tissue.
-The unique technology stimulates the production of collagen, giving the soft tissue in the vagina a more youthful tone and resiliency.
+The Viveve treatment uses clinically proven to strengthen and tighten vaginal tissue.
+The device uses cryogen-cooled monopolar radiofrequency (CMRF) to gently deliver volumetric heating while simultaneously cooling the delicate surface tissue.
+The unique technology stimulates collagen production, giving the soft tissue in the vagina a more youthful tone and resiliency.

 The radio frequency (RF) utilizes integrated contact cooling for safely and effectively treating the conditions associated with vaginal aging.